-In an effort to protect the interests of each investor in the Fund, Nordkinn has appointed an Investor Ombudsman to its Board of Directors.
-The Investor Ombudsman's mission is to represent the interests of the Fund's unitholders versus the Fund as well as versus Nordkinn as the AIF-manager of the Fund.
-Emma Ihre holds this role and her mission is to represent the interests of the unitholders.
+To protect the interests of each investor in the Fund, Nordkinn has appointed an Investor Ombudsman to its Board of Directors.
+The Investor Ombudsman represents the interests of the Fund's unitholders versus the Fund as well as versus Nordkinn as manager of the Fund.
+The Investor Ombudsman is formally also appointed as Nordkinn's Complaints Officer.